LG-leo/IGCSE-Additional-Mathematics-Notes-0606/README.md

 ## 📖 Why this note exists

 > **Honest opinion:** The official Cambridge IGCSE Additional Mathematics (3rd edition) textbook is, frankly, poorly structured.
-Topics 2, 3 and parts of Topic 4 are missing more than 40% of the content — with skipped steps, scrambled order, and unclear explanations.
+Whole book are missing more than 50% of the contents + no order — with skipped steps, scrambled order, and unclear explanations.

 I'm also a student.
 I couldn't understand the coursebook either — so I used AI and my own understanding to rebuild it from scratch.